jonnonz1/nz-statute-book/acts/public/1977/contraception-sterilisation-and-abortion-act-1977.md

   (a) the following services are available throughout New Zealand:
-    (i) the services specified in section 14(1); and (ii) counselling services in relation to, or in connection with, the provision of abortion services; and (b) the following services are provided in accordance with the standards published by the Director-General under section 19(1)﻿(b):
+    (i) the services specified in section 14(1); and (ii) counselling services in relation to, or in connection with, the provision of abortion services; and (b) the following services are provided in accordance with the standards developed by the Director-General under section 19(1)﻿(b):
     (i) abortion services:
     (ii) counselling services in relation to, or in connection with, the provision of abortion services.
 (2) To meet the obligation under subsection (1)﻿(a)﻿(i), the Minister of Health must ensure that access to emergency contraception is available throughout New Zealand within 48 hours of it being requested by any person.